Huntsman Spiders

 Big, hairy and able to run quickly, these spiders are probably responsible for more shrieks and shudders among us humans than any other types of spider in Australia.
 Their habit of wandering indoors only increases the chances of that.
 Despite some Huntsman spiders being recorded as giving a painful bite, their fearsome reputation is unnecessary.

-A handsome banded Huntsman spider from south-east Queensland
+This handsome banded example of a Huntsman spider was photographed in south-east Queensland

 What do they look like?